Adewale1010/all-low_level_programming/0x01-variables_if_else_while/README.md

-2-print_alphabet.c: C program that prints the alphabet in lower case, followed by a new line 3-print_alphabets.c: C program that prints the alphabet in lower case and then in upper case, followed by a new line 4-print-alphabt.c: C program that prints the alphabet in lower case except the letters q and e, followed by a new line
+2-print_alphabet.c: C program that prints the alphabet in lower case, followed by a new line 3-print_alphabets.c: C program that prints the alphabet in lower case and then in upper case, followed by a new line 4-print-alphabt.c: C program that prints the alphabet in lower case except the letters q and e, followed by a new line 5-print_numbers.c: C program that prints all single digit numbers of base 10 starting from 0, followed by a new line